 Speco Remote only works with Microsoft Internet Explorer and will NOT work with other browsers.
-Speco Remote does not work in Microsoft® Windows® 8 metro UI.

 Select between the Remote Watch (Web monitoring) and Remote Search (Web search) modes.
 Entering ID and PASSWORD and clicking the [LOGIN] button logs in using the selected mode.